tuckerconnelly/principles/readme.md

  * Look to existing, popular libraries for ideas on architectural boundaries that actually work.
    * For example, `semantic-ui` for abstract component props.
  * Function names follow {verb}[{noun}] format.
- * If possible, make the whole database schema first, to avoid tedious migrations later.
+ * Make as much of the database as possible at once, to avoid tedious migrations later.
  * Clearly denote hacks; make them awkwardly obvious with variable names and comments.
  * The most likely cause of the bug is you, not the tools (from Pragmatic Programmer, "SELECT isn't broken").
- * Do one thing at a time; handle one domain concept at a time.
  * Create clear sections within a file or function with, if necessary, over-the-top comments.
  * Write idiomatic code; if not possible, write comments.
  * Black-box testing (American) gives better bang-for-buck than white-box testing (UK).
- * If you’re reaching for the UI to perform an action and assert something is working, you should probably stop and write a test.
  * In white-box testing, only mock functions you own.
  * Prefer equality assertion over others (keep it simple).
  * Assert once against the whole output, instead of 10 times against various properties of the output.
  * Prefer asserting against hard-coded values.
  * Strike a balance between the unattainable ideal of one assertion per test and the fast-but-messy testing-everything-in-a-single-test.
- * Use a setup function instead of beforeEach. `beforeEach` is essentially inversion-of-control.
+ * Use a setup function instead of beforeEach. `beforeEach` is essentially inversion-of-control and ties you to the test framework.
  * Leave the database messy after testing--i.e., perform clean up in set up function--so you can observe values in the case of a failure.
  * Divide tests into consistent sections.
 I recommend: set up, test code, assertions, and clean up.
  * Make sure your test assertions give good error messages.